Buying A New Car: All You Need To Know About Paperwork

 Most of us tend to skip this step, especially first-time buyers.
 Besides, this is one boring part that you are more than willing to let your father or an elderly figure handle.
 While it may seem like a daunting task, it’s actually quite simple if you follow this step-by-step approach towards completing the paperwork.

 Once you have narrowed down the car of your choice, it’s time to take matters to the table.
 If you are paying entirely in cash, then you may skip this step and start thinking about explanations to the tax authorities.

 If you are opting for a loan, ask multiple banks for quotes.
 A lot of banks and lending authorities have tie-ups with dealers to offer easy loans.
 Or, you can check with your own trusted bank and authorities in case they have a better loan plan to offer.

 What to watch out for

-- Ideal down payment: Normally, one should pay at least 15-20 per cent of the car’s purchase price as down payment and take up loan for the rest 80-85 per cent.
+Ideal down payment: Normally, one should pay at least 15-20 per cent of the car’s purchase price as down payment and take up loan for the rest of the 80-85 per cent.
 However, there is no set rule.
 Depending on the car type and your budget, you can even extend the down payment to lessen the burden.

-- Lowest EMI is not always the best: One term that really attracts us is ‘Low EMI’.
+Lowest EMI is not always the best: One term that really attracts us is ‘Low EMI’.
 Don’t fall into a trap just because the loan plan has the lowest EMI amongst the rest.
 Read the entire loan process and check for processing fees, other one-time payments and tenure along with the rate of interest that you will have to pay.
-Once you have taken care of all the math, then finalise the loan that you want to opt for.
-To understand this better, check our car loan EMI calculator, enter the amount and get the EMI as per your plan.
+Once you have taken care of all the math, only then should you finalise the loan that you want to opt for.
+To understand this better, visit our car loan EMI calculator, enter the amount and get the EMI as per your plan.

 Identity proof: PAN card / Driving License / Passport / Aadhar Card / Voter’s ID